Burhan990/Friendly_Chat/README.md

 # FriendlyChat

-This repository contains code for the FriendlyChat project in the [Firebase in a Weekend: Android by Google](https://www.udacity.com/course/firebase-in-a-weekend-by-google-android--ud0352) Udacity course.
+This repository contains code for the FriendlyChat project Using FIREBASE DATABASE.

 ## Overview